Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Redo-MsolProvisionUser.md

 # Redo-MsolProvisionUser

 ## SYNOPSIS
-The Redo-MsolProvisionUser cmdlet can be used to retry the provisioning of a user object in Microsoft Azure Active Directory when a previous attempt to create the user object resulted in a validation error.
+Retries the provisioning of a user object in Azure Active Directory.

 ## SYNTAX